Behind the Scenes

 Without an equal response from Takaka Hill landowners, this privately owned corridor risks becoming an ark for re-invasion, threatening these unique birds and other native species benefiting as they spread out from the National Parks.

-The THBGT wants to lead the way as a landowner community group that adheres to good governance, financial management and transparency.
-We believe that landowners through their shared knowledge can make a significant difference through collective action to protect the unique native biodiversity of Takaka Hill.
+The THBGT wants to lead the way as a landowner led community group that adheres to good governance, financial management and transparency.
+We believe that landowners through their shared knowledge can make a significant difference through their collective action to protect the unique native biodiversity of Takaka Hill.